 The film mostly succeeds in pulling off its goal of being an entertaining, action-packed adventure/mystery with some unique, memorable moments such as Craig’s ‘showdown’ with the alien airship.
 In fact, Craig as the super macho amnesiac Jake Lonergan is instrumental in making this film as enjoyable as it is, as well as Harrison Ford’s turn as the wealthy landowner that has been a staple of westerns pretty much since they began.
 There’s nothing extraordinary about Ford’s portrayal, but it doesn’t stink out loud.

 Olivia Wilde for her part fills the role of the mysterious, sexy, strong, and brave female/damsel in distress, who also has a secret that turns out to be the movie’s big plot twist.

 The film also boasts other western tropes, (in for a penny, in for a pound seems to be the thinking here) and also includes the requisite pissed off Apache Native Americans, and even a Mexican bandit or two after all, what’s a western without them?

-Beyond that, all the parts are in place, and production quality is excellent across the board the aliens are suitably creepy and formidable, and their technology is suitably futuristic and alien with interesting takes on the ships they fly and the damage they inflict when they choose to use it.
+Beyond that, all the parts are in place, and production quality is excellent across the board.
+The aliens are suitably creepy and formidable, and their technology is suitably futuristic and alien with interesting takes on the ships they fly and the damage they can inflict when they choose to use it.
 The special effects are above standard for this sort of film.

 Cowboys & Aliens does an excellent job at bringing it source material to the screen, and even though it becomes apparent at times its based on an average comic book that could have been better, it’s still an enjoyable film.
 Maybe its time to watch it again.